New Residents Relocating From Out-of-State

 - NH is a title state, and as such, any existing title must be surrendered at the time of registration.
 It must be the actual title, a photocopy will not be accepted.
 If your vehicle is 2000 or newer, you must present your original title from out of state.
 If your vehicle is 1999 or older, and you do not have a title, you will need to have a 19A Vin Verification Form (PDF) completed by the appropriate party, along with the original bill of sale or purchase contract given at the time of purchase.

 - If your title is currently held by an out-of-state lienholder or leasing company, at the time of application, bring in current out of state registration, and provide name and address of lienholder or leasing company.
 The Town Clerk’s Office is not authorized to make request for a title to your lienholder on your behalf.
 It must be made by the NH Title Bureau.
 Also, please jot down your current mileage so we can prepare a NH title application for a fee of $2 for the Town and $25 for the State.
 Upon receipt, they will request your title from your lienholder or leasing company.
 This process can take up 5 weeks.
-Once the title is received at the Bureau’s office, a notice will be sent to you authorizing the Town Clerk’s office to issue your registration and plates.
-If you have any questions, or if your notification is taking longer than expected, then please contact the Title Bureau at 603-271-1045.
-Make sure to bring the letter of notification in to the Town Clerk’s Office that the State sends you.
-Please note that the letter from the State is a little confusing so please have patience.
+The Town Clerk’s office will issue your registration and plates at the time of application, but we highly recommend for you to contact your lienholder to release the title to the NH Title Bureau.
+If you have any questions, then please contact the Title Bureau at 603-271-1045.

 - If your insurance or registration has already expired, or will expire within the next 20 days, please bring to the Town Clerk’s Office your current out-of- state registration and/or your insurance showing the proof of cancellation, along with the lienholder or leasing company’s name and mailing address you will qualify for a “Hardship Registration.”
-We will prepare a NH title application and registration, and collect your town registration taxes.
-You will then be directed to the Salem Motor Vehicle Sub-station, where you will pay your registration fees for the State.
-Salem will issue a 60 day temporary plate, and at some point during that time, upon receipt of your out-of-state title, Concord Motor Vehicle will forward your metal plates directly to you.
+We will prepare a NH title application and registration, and collect your town and state registration taxes, and issue you your plates and registration.